w3c/cogai/demos/reasoning/README.md

 We also need to describe the state transitions, e.g. from `k23` to `k24` when the temperature reaches boiling point.

 ```
-kt23 state-transition {
+t23 state-transition {
    from-state k23
    to-state k24
    temperature boiling-point
 }
 ```

 *This assumes that the simulator knows the relationship between `temperature`, `initial-temperature` and `trend-temperature`.
 This is missing from the above account.
-We are also missing the representation of the underlying knowledge about the phases of matter, and how this applies to water.*
+We are also missing the representation of the underlying knowledge about the phases of matter, and how this applies to water.
+The `object` property above is used to reference the object whose state is being modelled, in this case a specific kettle.*